SModelS/smodels/docs/manual/source/SMSDefinitions.rst

 Two particles are considered equal if all their shared properties are equal.

-*Inclusive* or *generic* particles are introduced by leaving one or more of their properties undefined.
-For instance, a particle with electric charge -1, spin 1/2 but undefined mass will be matched to electrons, muons, charginos, etc. This is useful when defining simplified models used for describing experimental results in the :ref:`Database <databaseDefs>`.
-All *inclusive* particles used by the :ref:`Database <databaseDefs>` are separately defined in `databaseParticles.py <experiment.html#experiment.databaseParticles>`_ .
+*Generic* particles are introduced by leaving one or more of their properties undefined.
+For instance, a particle with electric charge = -1,  isSM = False, but undefined spin and mass can represent charged BSM fermions and scalars (such as charginos and charged higgses).
+This is useful when defining simplified models used for describing experimental results in the :ref:`Database <databaseDefs>` which are not sensitive to the particle's spin.
+Some examples of *generic* particles are:

+ - 'anyBSM': which can represent any BSM state (only has isSM=False defined)
+ - 'anyBSM': which can represent any SM state (only has isSM=True defined)
+ - 'MET': which can represent any neutral BSM state (has isSM=False, eletric charge = 0 and is a color singlet)

+In addition, *inclusive* particles can also be created, which holds a list of particles.
+These can be used to described results which are inclusive over some specific set of particles.
 Examples are:

  - 'l' for electrons, and muons,
  - 'L' for electrons, muons, and taus,
  - 'q' for u-, d-, and s-quarks,
  - 'jet' for u-, d-, s-, c-quarks and gluons

- - 'anyBSM' for any BSM particle
- - 'anySM' for any SM particle
+All *generic* and *inclusive* particles used by the :ref:`Database <databaseDefs>` are separately defined in the databaseParticles.py file stored in the database folder or, if not found, are loaded from
+`defaultFinalStates.py <experiment.html#experiment.defaultFinalStates>`_ .

 * **Particles are described by the** `Particle Class <base.html#base.particle.Particle>`_